 There’s no hard-and-fast rule for how often to cross-train.
 In general, it depends on runner, their ability level and the amount of time they’re able to commit to training.
 Beginners should probably only concentrate on cardio and flexibility.
 Intermediates can do cardio, flexibility and strength.
 And advanced runners should do flexibility, strength and drills.

 The only hardened rule when it comes to cross-training is that if cross-training affects your running, you need to cut back on it.
 Cross-training can help take your running to the next level or keep you fit during time away from running.
 However, the best way to get better at running is to run.
-If you’re finding it difficult to balance both cross-training and running, you should re-evaluate your cross-training activities schedule.
+If you’re finding it difficult to balance both cross-training and running, you should re-evaluate your cross-training activities and perhaps remove them.

 Cory Smith, a Philadelphia based running coach, shares his expert advice as an American Cancer Society DetermiNation running coach; founder of Run Your Personal Best, a private running-coaching business; and head cross country coach at Penn State Brandywine.
 He is a USA Track and Field-certified coach and a 4:03 miler.
 As a student athlete at Villanova, Cory was an NCAA Division One Regional and National Championship qualifier.
 Contact Cory at firstname.lastname@example.org.
 Read all of Cory’s posts for Be Well Philly here.